Wedding Photographers of Hertfordshire, England

 Steve is a full time wedding photojournalist living in Hertfordshire just north of London with his wife and three children.
 His interest in Photography started in his late teens.
 He saved up to buy a used Nikon F. He can still remember the excitement of his first photograph taken, developed and printed in his parents garage dark Room.
 At the time he was competing internationally in Athletics and this became his sole focus for many years.
 While photography was always there in the background calling him it was not until the last 5 years that the passion became his vocation.
 Initially sports photography seemed a natural choice but after shooting a couple of weddings he realised that this would be his primary focus and 200 weddings later he is very pleased with that decision.
 He is very much drawn to recording poignant moments in peoples lives.
 [Hertfordshire Wedding Photographer]

-Hello there – I’m Razvan and I’ve been shooting weddings for over 15 years now.
+Hello there – I’m Razvan and I’ve been shooting weddings and elopements for over 15 years now.
 What started as a challenge at my best friend’s wedding turned into a very expensive hobby at first and then into my grown up, full-time job.
 I’m forever grateful to my wonderful clients who trusted me with their precious wedding photos and continue to do so – nothing makes me happier than receiving their thanks after seeing their images.
 I love meeting in person with my clients and hear about their plans and questions for their big day over a cup of coffee – as with anything, good communication is the key to having happy clients.
 Weddings are somehow similar to car races – you only get one chance to capture moments and genuine emotions.
 My motto is that I’m not there to create the event but to try and capture it and turn it into an accurate story in images of the day.
 I’m a very friendly and personable guy, very focused while working and happy that many past clients are now very good friends.
 Other stuff that makes me happy besides my work is traveling, cooking (big barbecue fan) and good coffee.
 I live with my wife in a lovely small village and we are proud parents to Spoty the dog and Frankie the cat (we both believe he is really a dog in a feline body).
 [Bedfordshire Wedding Photographer]

 Hello there.
 I’m Tom, a documentary wedding photographer from Cambridgeshire, UK.
 I took up photography while travelling in New Zealand a few years ago and have been working as a wedding photographer since 2016, covering weddings across the UK and from Kent to The Lake District.
 Away from photography, my hobbies include playing the guitar & drums, listening to a lot of classic rock and pretty much any music from my teenage years in the 1990s.
 I'm rather addicted to The Simpsons (classic seasons only, mind you) and don't function in the morning until I've downed a coffee.
 I'm a bit of night owl, most of my editing is done between 10 pm to 2 am.
 I love to travel.
 I've been across South East Asia, South America, Australia, New Zealand and spent three months driving from coast to coast in the USA.
 [Cambridge Wedding Photographer]

 My name is Simon and I am a documentary photographer.
 A photograph documents a happy time in your life & is something to look back on.
 What I do is record those moments & make them last.
-I am lucky to do what I love for a living & since photographing my first wedding in 2007, I have been fortunate enough to photograph weddings in all across the UK, throughout London & occasionally further afield.
+I am lucky to do what I love for a living & since photographing my first wedding in 2007, I have been fortunate enough to photograph weddings and elopements all across the UK, throughout London & occasionally further afield.
 In that time I have seen every kind of occasion & I know the memories are the same no matter where or how you choose to get married.
 I believe in a natural style of photography which ensures you won't spend your wedding day constantly posing for photos, I will find the moments rather than staging them.
 Just like every other day in your life, nothing on your wedding day should be forced.
 [London Wedding Photographer]

 One of the most touching things about wedding photography is how quickly you find yourself thrown into the heart of such an important, intimate occasion.
 It's a responsibility only a fool would take lightly.
 I take great care to behave appropriately but with a sense of cheerful fun and enthusiasm for what I do.
 I tend to prefer working alone as it's far easier to melt into the day and being unobtrusive is key to getting honest reportage photography.
 I aim to photograph as a reaction to what is happening around me, rather than be the cause of it.
 People rarely look lovelier than when they are simply being themselves.
 I always like to meet clients in advance, for the sake of both parties.
 It's important to be familiar with your photographer's approach as well as their portfolio.
 Your choice is a very personal one and identifying the style you're after will ensure you're happy with the results.
 As a sole trader, I always take the lead from my client and aim to be as flexible with my services as I can.
 I air any concerns at an early stage if I feel there is a discrepancy between the services I provide and my client's brief.
 I first became interested in taking photos when I was 11 years old.
 Within a year I had my hands on a Russian Zenith 122 - a tank of a camera!
 I then unearthed an antique enlarger inside a broom cupboard at school and persuaded the headmaster to set us up with some chemicals and paper.
 This was all a great help in developing a disciplined approach to photography.
 By 17 I had upgraded to Nikon 35mm and Pentax medium format outfits.
 I was invited to photograph the wedding of my art teacher's daughter and took the plunge.
 Thankfully it turned out rather well and in the last decade I've photographed over 160 weddings and civil partnerships in the UK and Europe.
 At 18, I studied film production at the Bournemouth Screen Academy and graduated with a BA (Hons) in Film Production.
 Film is my other passion and I've continued to make promos and award winning shorts for festivals since graduating.
 While studying, I taught photography part time at Bryanston School and made use of the excellent photographic facilities at university.
 My photography and film work go hand in hand as visual art forms for telling and documenting narratives.
 I was rather a late adopter of digital photography.
 I wasn't interested in the latest technology for the sake of something shiny and new but felt that by 2005 the resolution and sensitivity in low light was a sufficient improvement on the available film stocks.
 On average I've upgraded my main outfit every 3 years and my current crop of top end Nikon cameras and lenses have given me unbridled freedom, particularly in low light conditions.
 Because I spend the time mastering the density, contrast, colour and sharpness of my pictures in post production, most of my results are indistinguishable from film.
 My guiding principle is that if an effect wouldn't be achieved in the dark room, it's best to avoid it on the computer!
 Garish effects may bring something to a lackluster picture but they also date quickly.
 A good picture has no need for such embellishment.
 Consequently my work retains a quality that will, I hope, stand the test of time.
 I grew up in Hampshire, Dorset & South Wales and often visit family & friends in all three.
 I live and work in North London.
 [London Wedding Photographer]